-Features reading and analysis of works by Latin American writers from a wide range of countries, races, and classes, giving attention to literary styles, historical background, and the unique voices and perspectives of authors from this region.
-Uses a chronological, regional, or thematic approach.
+Features reading and analysis of works by Latin American writers, giving attention to literary styles, historical background, and the unique voices and perspectives of authors from this region.
+A chronological, regional, or thematic approach may be taken.
 Sp

 ENG260 Introduction to Women Writers 3 class hrs/wk, 3 cr.